DBA vs LLC | Everything You Need To Know

 Quick Summary

-• The choice between DBA and LLC hinges on needs for asset protection, tax treatment, and flexibility.
+- I always remind my clients that the choice between a DBA and an LLC hinges on their needs for asset protection, tax treatment, and flexibility.

 What is DBA?